ashutosh-narkar/kubecon-seattle-2018/README.md

 ### Step 3: Build the images for the Demo App to be deployed in the `prod` namespace

+> The below images can also be pulled from Docker Hub.

 ```bash
 make images-prod
 ```